AVJdataminer/content_dev/Intro_python_jupyter.md

 ## Troubleshooting notebooks
 The most common problem you will encouter with Jupyter notebooks is a disconnect from the backend server, the fix is to simply reload the page.
 Also, it does occur occasionally your notebook may not return the expected results based on your code.
-Remember that all the code is dependent theref
+Remember that all the code is dependent therefore you must run all the previous cells in your notebook for the current one to run properly.
+Everytime you re-open your notebook you're creating a new kernel connection and must run a

 ## Magic Jupyter Functions
 #let's learn some cool stuff